metacenterIO/docs/agent.md

 # Agent

-The Agent supplies Metacenter with the data from each Kubernetes cluster.
+The Agent supplies Metacenter with metadata from each Kubernetes cluster.

 To get started quickly, checkout the [Install Guide](install.md)

 For detailed information about the agent, keep reading.